milindchawre/eks-infra/infrastructure/db-setup/README.md

 ### Intro

-This is a terraform code to setup database in multi-region setup.
-The code also creates VPC Peering, Aurora PostgresDB with multi-region deployment and configures route53 failover records pointing to Aurora DB.
+This is a terraform code to mainly configure database in multi-region setup.
+The code creates:
+- VPC Peering (for cross region communication in case of application/db failure)
+- Aurora Postgresql DB with multi-region deployment (using [aurora global database feature](https://aws.amazon.com/rds/aurora/global-database/) that creates DB cluster which spans across AWS regions)
+- creates kubernetes secret resource inside eks cluster which conatins newly created database details alongwith it's credentials which will be later consumed by application to connect to DB
+- configures route53 healthcheck that will be later used for automatic dns failover in case of application failure

 ### Steps to deploy